murkl/arch-os/docs/README.md

 either of them, picked from a folder beside it.
 A release is that binary plus a `modules/` folder holding both, and a `runtime.yaml` describing them
 together: the first page is the language, the second is which module to open.

 Adding a question is a few lines of YAML; adding a step is a folder with two files; adding a whole module is a folder in `modules/`.
 None of that touches the runtime, and the runtime can never break Arch-specific behavior it doesn't know about.

+See [CONTRIBUTING.md](../CONTRIBUTING.md) for the rest — branches, releases, how a commit becomes an image.

 <details>
 <summary><h2 style="display: inline;" id="screenshots">More screenshots</h2></summary>